Allium aflatunense 'Purple Sensation' (Flowering Onion)

 Allium cernuum blooms in midsummer with nodding clusters of purplish-pink flowers.
 It's a good groundcover, spreading to form a dense patch.
 Allium cernuum tolerates a wide range of conditions from sandy or rocky soil to damp clay.
 It likes full sun or part shade.
 Sow outdoors in fall, or give it 8 weeks cold-moist stratification before sowing indoors in spring.
 Hardy in zones 3-10.

 height 14" spacing 6"

 (Star of Persia)

 Garlic Chives are tall and upright with wide, flat leaves.
-They have a strong garlic flavor that is useful in the kitchen, and they make great companion plants in organic gardens.
+They have a strong garlic flavor, and they are useful in organic gardens.
 They repel aphids, and the flowers attract bees, butterflies and beneficial insects.

 Common Chives are not just for eating.
 The pretty, purple flowers attract bees, butterflies and beneficial insects in late spring.
-The bushy plants can be used to create a low-growing hedge.
+The bushy plants can be used to create a low-growing hedge if spaced 9" apart.

 Common Chives are a great addition to the herb garden or the flower garden.
 Easy to grow.
 Start indoors or direct sow outdoors.
 Hardy in zones 3-9.